-At winter's end, gardeners rush to the seed aisle of the garden center, looking for something that will transform the landscape in a few month's time.
-The Mexican sunflower is on the short list of annuals that leap to shoulder-height and beyond when temperatures heat up.
+At winter's end, gardeners rush to the seed aisle of the garden center, looking for something fast-growing that will transform the landscape in a few months, much like the annual Mexican sunflower (Tithonia rotundifolia) that quickly leaps to shoulder-height and beyond when temperatures heat up.

 One packet of Mexican sunflowers will give you many vasefuls of cut flowers throughout the summer.
 Plant them with companions that thrive in the same sunny site and average soil, like cosmos and zinnias, which will also act as cut-and-come-again blooms for the cutting garden.

 Full sun is a critical factor in growing healthy Mexican sunflowers.
 Plants growing in shady areas may not bloom, will flop over, and might suffer from fungal diseases.